 (Vegan, gluten free, allergy friendly recipe)

 Yield; 3 bowlfuls (Mine was a little thicker than usual soups.
-I like this one thick)
+I like some soups thick)

 Ingredients: (Vegetable proportion can be changed as per liking)